How can you get an income for life?

 Like all managed funds and KiwiSaver funds, returns from the balanced fund may fluctuate each year.
 Let's look at an example where your investment returns are less than your income payments.

 This time, the fund provides you with a net annual return of 3.50% or $3,500.
-After receiving your Lifetime Withdrawal Benefit payments totalling $5,000, your account balance would be $98,500 at the end of the year.
+After receiving your Insured Income payments totalling $5,000, your account balance would be $98,500 at the end of the year.

 Dave & Sharon need a secure income for life

-Learn how Dave and Sharon invested to get a secure income that will last as long as they do.
+Learn how Dave and Sharon invested to get an income that will last as long as they do.

 Defer and grow your income